Western philosophy as we know it came from one radical mentor mindmeld.

 Malcom Gladwell, author of The Tipping Point, says there are three kinds of people: Connectors, Salespeople, and Mavens.
 A good mentor is a Connector, or someone who enacts change by bringing people together.
 You might be one yourself if your stories are always about the people involved, not just the general idea or scenario.

 Gladwell has a fun test to see where you fall on the scale.
-Go down this list of 250 names and see how many people you know with that surname (the lowest score he’s seen is 16, the highest is 108).
+Run down this list of 250 names and see how many people you know with that surname (the lowest score he’s seen is 16, the highest is 108).

 However, even if you don’t know a ton of folks, just having the drive to help others is what matters.
 A well-connected mentor will introduce you to experts in your field, recommend potential hires, and open doors for new opportunities.
 Your success is their success.

 It feels right

 Asking the wrong person to be your mentor can be just as awkward as stumbling through a middle school dance.
 If it doesn’t feel natural, that person probably won’t be someone you can be yourself with.

 As Sheryl Sandberg says, “If someone has to ask the question, the answer is probably no.” Instead, she advises individuals to “excel and you will find a mentor,” as was the case for her and her mentor Larry Summers, former president at Harvard.
 The best mentor relationships develop organically over time.

 You’d be surprised by how many people in your life may be mentor material.
 The inverse is also true.
 There are scores of people you could impact by giving them a few hours each month.